If you're aspiring to satisfy your customers, then you're aspiring to mediocrity.

 When making commitments--be it to call someone, deliver a proposal, or provide requested information--don't promise to get back to people "soon" or "shortly," because those terms mean different things to different people.
 In most business contexts, ambiguity is the enemy.
 Uncertainty deprives people of what's known in psychology circles as "perceived control," and, as a result, it makes the experience feels less pleasant.
 (This is why waiting in line for a known length of time feels shorter, and less annoying, than an unknown wait time).
 Avoid ambiguity by proactively communicating a specific time or date when you'll be in touch, and then honor that commitment.

-3. Take ownership with five simple words
+3. Take ownership with six simple words

 "I can help you with that."
 If you confidently utter those words to a customer or an employee who comes to you for assistance, it immediately changes the tenor of the interaction.
 To the person on the receiving end, it's a signal of ownership and advocacy--an indication that someone is taking personal accountability for addressing their needs.
 That makes customers feel heard, understood, and cared for--emotional cues that help cement the memory of the encounter in their heads.
 Of course, the words must be followed by actions, so be sure to not just signal ownership, but to actually take ownership.